Understanding HMRC's Bed and Breakfast rule for crypto tax in the UK

 Conclusion - how can Recap help?

-As the only UK-based crypto tax calculator and built specifically to comply with HMRC tax rules, like share pooling and bed and breakfasting, we’re here to make things easier.
-Our software takes the headache out of tracking your transactions, keeping on top of cost basis and ensures your capital gains are calculated accurately, keeping you compliant with UK tax laws.
+As the only UK-based crypto tax calculator and built specifically to comply with HMRC tax rules, like Section 104 Pooling and Bed and Breakfasting, we’re here to make things easier.
+Our software takes the headache out of tracking your transactions and ensures your capital gains are calculated accurately, keeping you compliant with UK tax laws.
 Instead of getting bogged down in the details, you can let Recap do the heavy lifting - leaving you more time to focus on your investments.

 FAQs